ORelio/Spotlight-Downloader/LockScreenAPI.md

 Then, programs running as administrator can overwrite the lockscreen image and clear the cache.

-This way of replacing the lockscreen is basically a C# implementation of [this script](https://www.reddit.com/r/PowerShell/comments/5fglby/powershell_to_set_windows_10_lockscreen/daoepvj/), avoiding the use of the `takeown` and `iacls` commands which are not reliable due to a [localization issue](http://community.idera.com/powershell/ask_the_experts/f/powershell_for_windows-12/10227/trying-to-make-a-takeown-exe-cmdlet-but-locales-is-causing-a-problem).
+This way of replacing the lockscreen is basically a C# implementation of [this script](https://www.reddit.com/r/PowerShell/comments/5fglby/powershell_to_set_windows_10_lockscreen/daoepvj/), avoiding the use of the `takeown` and `iacls` commands which are not reliable due to command-line switches changing depending on system locale.